vic/clap-nix/README.md

     (lib.types.separatedString ":")
   ];

-  # an optional attribute set of sub-commands and their `lsc` tree.
+  # an optional attribute set of sub-commands and their `slac` tree.
   command = {
     show = {
       long = {